FluBBaOfWard/WSCpuTest/README.md

 ## Building:
 	I use nasm https://nasm.us/ by running "nasm -f bin -o WSCpuTest.wsc WSCpuTest.asm".

-## How do the undefine flags / undocumented op-codes work?
+## How do the undefined flags / undocumented op-codes work?

-### AND, OR & XOR
+### AND, OR, XOR & TEST
 AuxCarry, Carry & Overflow are always cleared.
-Sign, Zero & Parity are set according to result.
+Parity, Sign & Zero are set according to result.

 ### Mul
 Mulu/Muls/IMul change all the undefined flags.
 AuxCarry, Parity & Sign are always cleared.
 Zero is always set.
-Carry & Overflow is set if the result doesn't fit in 8 bits for 8bit multiplies.
+Carry & Overflow are set if the result doesn't fit in 8 bits for 8bit multiplies.

 ### Div

 ### AAM / CVTBD
 The AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.
 So it's basically a byte by byte divide.
+Normaly:
+	AuxCarry, Carry & Overflow are cleared.
+	Parity, Sign & Zero are set according to result.
+If a division by zero:
+	AuxCarry & Parity are cleared.
+	Carry & Overflow are set.
+	Zero is set if AL > 0x40.

 ### AAD / CVTDB
 The AAD op-code just as the AAM op-code is a 2 byte op-code, and the second byte can be any value not just 10.
 So this is a byte by byte multiplication plus byte addition.
 The answear is only in AL